-HIV transmission in serodiscordant couples can be virtually eliminated which means that having a healthy child is now is a reality
+HIV transmission If HIV carriers are adequately treated with antiretroviral drugs and have achieved sustained viral suppression (BII), the risk of HIV transmission in serodiscordant couples can be virtually eliminated which means that having a healthy child is now is a reality.

 Sexual transmission of HIV in serodiscordant couples (one HIV positive and the other HIV negative) is not only a medical but also a bioethical problem, in that it can affect their sexual relationships.
 We have treated this issue before when the studies were less conclusive (see HERE).

 In such cases, we must distinguish two distinct groups: heterosexual couples and homosexual male couples.